-This paper studies mediated communication \`a la \citet{forges1986approach} and \citet{myerson1986multistage} which encompasses both public and private communication---or simply mediation---for dynamic incentives, characterizing optimal mediation dynamics with fixed discounting in a canonical moral hazard framework.
-Optimal mediation prescribes private communication in early periods to engineer information asymmetries regarding future coordination between the party prone to moral hazard and the party bearing the consequences, and eventually transitions to public communication.
+Organizations rely heavily on communication to manage incentives, often in ways that are private, informal, and tailored to individual workers, especially when material rewards are limited or infeasible.
+Such communication is especially prominent early in employment and becomes more standardized over time, a pattern recognized as part of organizational socialization (see, \egg \citealp{bauer2011organizational}; \citealp{wanberg2012oxford}).
+While it is commonly viewed as firms or managers conveying payoff-relevant information to enhance workers' productivity (\egg \citealp{lazear2015value}; \citealp{roberts2022managers}; \citealp{hoffman2021people}), its role in shaping workers' incentives remains less understood.

+This paper identifies a novel incentive mechanism---dynamic correlation---that is independent of payoff-relevant information transmission.
+Unlike static correlation, which operates over actions, dynamic correlation operates over continuation strategies.
+I show that, by communicating with workers in a manner hidden from clients, firms correlate continuation strategies of workers and clients across private histories, thereby relaxing workers' otherwise binding incentive constraints and strengthening effort incentives.
+Correlation is natural in organizations because interactions are largely internal and not externally verifiable; indeed, organizations routinely vary treatment and thereby shape workers' behaviors without clients' knowledge, for example by excluding tasks from assessment or varying deadlines.

-Specifically, I study a model where a long-lived worker interacts with a sequence of short-lived clients.
-In each period, the client chooses whether to accept or reject the worker.
-If accepted, the worker privately chooses whether to shirk or exert effort, producing a noisy public output.
-The worker prefers acceptance and, once accepted, prefers to shirk.
-The client prefers acceptance only if she perceives the worker as sufficiently likely to exert effort.
-A firm engages in mediation with the worker and the clients---at the outset, it chooses a communication device that sends private messages to the worker and the client in each period based on past messages and outputs.
-This device sustains a perfect communication equilibrium \citep{tomala2009perfect} that maximizes the worker's value, defined as a discounted, weighted sum of the worker's and the clients' payoffs over time.
-Effort incentives and the value of mediation are dynamic: in a one-shot interaction, in equilibrium, the client rejects, anticipating that the worker shirks upon acceptance, irrespective of the messages they receive.
+I formalize this mechanism in a canonical setting in which a long-lived worker faces a sequence of short-lived clients.
+In each period, the client decides whether to accept the worker, and, if accepted, the worker privately chooses either to exert effort or to shirk, yielding a noisy public output.
+The worker prefers acceptance and, once accepted, prefers to shirk; the client accepts only if she perceives the worker as sufficiently likely to exert effort.
+A firm mediates their interaction \`a la \citet{forges1986approach} and \citet{myerson1986multistage} by committing to a communication device that sends them private messages based on past messages and outputs, sustaining a perfect communication equilibrium \citep{tomala2009perfect} that maximizes the worker's value to the firm.
+The value of mediation---and thus of correlation---is inherently dynamic: in a one-shot interaction, the client rejects, anticipating the worker's strict incentive to shirk upon acceptance.